tc39/proposal-source-phase-imports/README.md

 const x = await import("<specifier>", { phase: "source" });
 ```

-For dynamic imports, import phase is specified as a separate `phase` key in the options object to dyamic import, similar to how [import attributes][] use the `attributes` key.
+For dynamic imports, import phase is specified as a separate `phase` key in the options object to dyamic import, similar to how [import attributes][] use the `with` key.

 ### Loading Phase